htang42/test-lbc/README.md

 - The first idea that comes in my mind to count the fizzbuzz requests was to use a map.
 But no knowing the number of different possibles requests, use a map was a bad idea.
 So I have decided to use a Binary Search Tree, especially an AVL tree but I could have also use a Red Black Tree.
 - When the same request is called, we don't recompute the response, we retrieve the response saved in the responseSaver middleware.
+- I decided to set the limit max value to 1000000, otherwise if the limit is too high we have this error ```runtime error: makeslice: len out of range```